vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 ---
-title: What's is and the difference between State and Event on ReactJS
+title: What's is, and the difference between State and Event on ReactJS
 date: '5-4-2022'
 tags: ['Tutorial']
 draft: false